What is groundwater?

 From time to time residents may see sprinklers in parks and street gardens running while it is raining.
-It would be reasonable for residents to assume that the City is wasting water.
+It would be reasonable for residents to assume that we are wasting water.

-The City is allocated by the Department of Water a groundwater abstraction volume of 7500 kilolitres per hectare to irrigate its reserves and streetscapes.
-The City allocates a percentage of this overall allocation for each month of the year.
+We are allocated by the Department of Water a groundwater abstraction volume of 7500 kilolitres per hectare to irrigate our reserves and streetscapes.
+We allocate a percentage of this overall amount for each month of the year.
 The percentage allocation is based on recommended industry rates of application so sufficient water is applied to maintain turf and garden beds to an acceptable standard.

-The City closely monitors its usage monthly through water meters fitted to each of its bores, and reports annually to the Department of Water on that usage (which must be within the allocated budget).
+We closely monitor our usage monthly through water meters fitted to each of our bores, and report annually to the Department of Water on that usage (which must be within the allocated budget).

 Why are the sprinklers operating in winter?

 From time to time residents may see sprinklers in parks and street gardens running during winter.
-It would be reasonable for residents to assume that the City is not abiding with Department of Water's Winter Sprinkler Bans and is wasting water.
+It would be reasonable for residents to assume we are not abiding with the Department of Water's winter sprinkler bans and are wasting water.

 To ensure that each system is running for the shortest possible time to achieve the maintenance objective, each group of sprinklers has been set to run for a period of time no greater than that required for their control valve to fully open and then immediately begin to close down.
 This flushing cycle usually takes no longer than two to five minutes.

-By undertaking winter maintenance we ensure that the City’s 200 irrigation systems complete with 1920 control valves and approximately 20,000 individual sprinklers are functioning at the beginning of each summer period.
-In so doing, the aesthetic quality of grass and garden areas is not compromised and the City saves water in the long run.
+By undertaking winter maintenance we ensure that our 200 irrigation systems complete with 1920 control valves and approximately 20,000 individual sprinklers are functioning at the beginning of each summer period.
+In so doing, the aesthetic quality of grass and garden areas is not compromised and we save water in the long run.